Well-Lite Folding Pyramid Table Lamp

 Manufacturer: Well-Lite, Hong Kong – Nanbu Industrial Co.
 Ltd, Hong Kong.

 Other versions: This Well-Lite folding pyramid table lamp. exists in several colours and slight variations.
 Other colour felt inside.
 United States versions have a plastic bottom, as you can see below.
 Martronic sold it as model 6113A.
 It’s unclear if this number was used by all companies.
+Versions were made with the same lampshade but with a different base.

 A rare version exists in porcelain, decorated with flowers and butterflies.